WV National Guard member, WVU senior to compete in Best Warrior Competition - NewsBreak

 CLARKSBURG, W.Va.
 (WBOY) — A West Virginia National Guard member and West Virginia University senior will represent the Mountain State at the national-level Best Warrior Competition set to take place in Tennessee next month.

 Sgt.
 Jefferson Gwynn, who grew up in Wheeling, is a combat engineer with the 119th Sapper Company.
 He was also a multi-sport athlete when he was younger, but this is his first time competing in the national Best Warrior Competition.
 Last month, Gwynn was named the Non-Commissioned Officer of the Year at the Region II Best Warrior Competition at Camp Dawson .
-Region II consists of Virginia, the District of Columbia, Delaware, Pennsylvania, Maryland and West Virginia.Juneteenth 2022 declared State holiday by Gov. Justice
+Region II consists of Virginia, the District of Columbia, Delaware, Pennsylvania, Maryland and West Virginia.Why Biden’s bet on a rapid economic rebound may have backfired

 The Guard said events will include: